stephenc222/notify-me-app/README.md

-# Notify Me
+# Notify Me - Backend

 ## Overview

-This is the backend for Notify Me, a cross-platform app to give you notifications of news updates for a custom search topic of your choosing.

-## Getting Started

-You need to have a `secret.js` file, at the root of this repo, that has a named export called `API_KEY` which is your api key for [News API]('https://newsapi.org/').
-In addition, you need to have a local redis server up and running as well

-Notify Me is powered by News API.
+This is the API server, written in Rust, for the Notify Me app.
+Requires a `Settings.toml` to supply environment variables, such as:

+* `news_api_key` - your newsapi.org API key